 The amount of alcohol you drink can affect you during and after your surgery.
 It’s important that you talk with your healthcare providers about how much alcohol you drink so that we can plan your care.

-- Stopping alcohol suddenly can cause seizures, delirium, and death.
-If we know you’re at risk for these complications, we can prescribe medications to help prevent them.
+Stopping alcohol suddenly can cause seizures (uncontrollable shaking or stiffening of your body), delirium (changes in your mental state), and death.
+If we know you’re at risk for any of these problems, we can prescribe medications to help prevent them.

 - Heart problems

 At Memorial Sloan Kettering (MSK), we talk to everyone about their alcohol intake.
 Your healthcare providers will ask you about the amount of alcohol you drink every day.
 This includes beer, wine, and liquor.
 They will also ask you to answer the questions below, which are known as the CAGE questionnaire.